Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 She clears her throat and waves a hand to get my attention.
 Great.

 I flip off my Optix and paste on a smile.
 She asks if I’m a trainer here.
-I say that I’m not.
+I say I’m not.
 She asks if I give private lessons outside the gym.
 I know what that means.

-I brush her off as nicely as I can, fantasizing about having my way with a big fat burrito the second I get out of there.
+I brush her off as nicely as I can, fantasizing about having my way with a big fat burrito the second I get out of here.
 But the woman follows me across the room, and I freeze just inside the shiny glass doors.

 I feel as though I’ve seen a ghost, and I do a quick mental check to be sure I’m not hallucinating.
 The woman is babbling on about her glutes.
 I am definitely still in hell.